 Do you snore loudly and wake up feeling tired, despite a full night’s sleep?
 Then you could have sleep apnea, a severe sleeping disorder impacting millions of adults.
-At Oasis Smiles in beautiful San Diego Dr. Sasha Bhor can counsel you on safe, effective non-surgical and surgical procedures that can eliminate this life-threatening disorder.
+At Oasis Smiles in beautiful Rancho Bernardo, San Diego, CA Dr. Sasha Bhor can counsel you on safe, effective non-surgical and surgical procedures that can eliminate this life-threatening disorder.

 Sleep apnea occurs when biomechanical or neurological issues disrupt your regular breathing patterns.
 If left untreated, it can produce dangerous complications like stroke, heart attack, high blood pressure, and diabetes.

 There are three major types of sleep apnea: